 And so, collision repairers should take note of what Kia partially credits for its five-star overall crash test rating: a lot of high-strength steel and glue.

-Kia says that the 2016 Sorento will be 53 percent advanced high-strength steel, 115 percent more than the 2015 model year, and it will have 14 percent more torsional rigidity.
+Kia in 2014 said the 2016 Sorento will be 53 percent advanced high-strength steel, 115 percent more than the 2015 model year, and it will have 14 percent more torsional rigidity.

 The vehicle will be “the most robust and durable Sorento ever,” Kia says in a news release, pointing out also “liberal application of industrial strength adhesives,” laser and large-diameter welding and dual-seal lip joints.